apengwin/Instagram-Downloader/INSTALL.md

 Go to `chrome://extensions`, and turn on developer mode.

-Click `Load unpacked extension` and select this repo.
+Click `Load unpacked extension` and select this folder.

 Check `Enabled` if you haven't done so already.